 Whether you’re planning to create a blog or have been producing content for some time now, promotion is the key to getting more eyes on your beautifully crafted words.
 Why does that matter?
-Well, your blog might be your main endeavor or just a part of it.
+Well, your blog might be your main endeavor or just a part of it when you plan how to make a website.
 Either way, blogging is a tool for establishing your expertise in a specific area, driving more traffic to your website via SEO and engaging with your audience.

 What to do before you start promoting your blog